mark-watson/Racket-AI-book/manuscript/Ollama_Tools.md

         (string-trim (bytes->string/utf-8 body))))))

 (define (list-directory args)
-  "Lists files in the current directory."
+  "Lists files in the current directory.
+   ARGS: empty hash (no parameters needed)"
   (let ([files (directory-list (current-directory))])
     (format "Files in ~a: ~a"
             (current-directory)